10/12/2020

 Keep Your Best Friend Happy and Healthy

-Managing the right weight and physical activity for your dog’s breed and size is important to his overall health.
-Being aware of what signs indicate your dog could be overweight can go a long way in helping your four-legged friends live a long and healthy life.
+Managing the right weight and physical activity for your dog’s breed and size is crucial for maintaining their overall health.
+Knowing how to tell if your dog is overweight can go a long way in helping your four-legged friends live a long and healthy life.

 For more monthly nutritional tips, fun facts and exclusive members-only coupons on Bil-Jac Products, sign up for the Best Friends Club.